jkendall327/dotnet-explanations/csharp/async-await.md

         }
 ```

-(Advanced note: you shouldn't use `HttpClient` like this.
-This is just an example.)
+> ⚠️ You shouldn't use `HttpClient` like this.
+This is just an example.

 ## Warning